grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 Additional tips:
 - Remember to write concisely.
 Don't say "The AddUser method adds a user." or "This method adds a user." when "Adds a user." will do.
-- When the names of code elements are singular, don't make them plural.
-Instead, add a plural noun to describe them.
-For example, don't change `MyEvent` to `MyEvents`; refer to the `MyEvent` objects.
+- When the name of a code element is singular, don't pluralize it.
+Instead, follow it by plural noun.
+For example, write "`MyEvent` objects" instead of `MyEvents`.
 - If the element does some sort of action, start the first sentence of the description with an action verb.

 ## Code examples